SayandipDey02/landing-page/README.md

 # landing-page
-a task internship in code soft
+a task internship in codsoft